-- Also called "facilitative" supervision Supervision for performance and quality - improvement focuses on: The goal of providing high-quality health services - A process of continuous performance and quality improvement - A style of encouraging, inclusive and supportive interaction
+- Also called "facilitative" supervision Supervision for performance and quality - improvement focuses on: The goal of providing high-quality health services - A process of continuous performance and quality improvement - A style of encouraging, inclusive and supportive interaction supervisor can transform the sometimes negative impression of supervision into a positive one.

-Coal of Supervision • The goal of supervision is to promote and maintain the delivery of high-quality health services.
-In a traditional system of supervision those being supervised.
-By clearly stating that the goal of supervision is the delivery of high-quality health care services, the supervisor can transform the sometimes negative impression of supervision into a positive one.
+Goal of Supervision Supervision is to promote and maintain the delivery of high-quality health services.
+In a traditional system of supervision, this goal is often lost or at least is not apparent to those being supervised.
+By clearly stating that the goal of supervision is the delivery of high-quality health care services, the test

-The Perfor mance Improv vemen (PI) Framework 2.
-Get a and Mainta ain Stakeho older Agree ement 1.
-Consider Institutional Context 3.
-Define Desired Performance Ð Mission Gap 5.
+Ine Pe Improv ement (PI) Frame work 2.
+Get a and Mainta in Stakeho older Agree ement 1.
+Consider Institutional Context De Define esired ormance Ž Mission Gap 5.
 Find Root Causes 6.
 Select Interventions 7.
-Implement Interventions Goals Strategies Culture 4.
-Describe Actual Performance 1 Client and Community 1 ÷. ÷ ÷ Perspectives 8.
-Monit or and Eva aluate Perfo ormance
+Implement Interventions Goals Strategies Culture A escribe ctual ormance Client and Community † • ÷. ÷.
+Perspectives 8.
+Monit or and Eva luate Perfo ormance